 If a constituent does not have an email in BCRM will we not be able to use that constituent again?
 Are those constituents permanently archived?

 You can edit a BCRM constituent at any point in time.
-They will not be archived but they cannot be added to a Program Year 2020-2021 blended class until they have a valid email address.
-In Program Year 2021-2022 all volunteers and educators are required to have an email for all programs.
+They will not be archived but they cannot be added to a class until they have a valid email address.
+All volunteers and educators are required to have an email for all programs.
 You would not need to create another record.
 If a couple shares an email and they volunteer separately one of them needs to obtain another email address.
 There are many email providers who offer free accounts.

 No. JA USA is creating IDs that look like emails for students to use for login purposes only.
 These logins will not be functioning email accounts and this option is only available for students serving in the role of a student not for student volunteers (see: What do I do with High School student volunteers where the school refuses to share an email address for each student due to school district privacy restrictions?).
 All of these users will have a default password and they will be unable to change the default password.
 Students who are serving as a student volunteer must have a valid unique email address.